Plea to preserve pasture

 Ann added: “We hope people will all be able to visit the Pasture when it has dried out a bit.
 There has been a good show of blackberry flowers so a good crop of blackberries to harvest should follow in August and September.”

-Donations can be made via the pasture's website at or you can get more information by .
+Donations can be made via the pasture's website at the contributions page or you can get more information by contacting the pasture.